p2l1pfp/FastPUPPI/NtupleProducer/README.md

 The first step is to produce the inputs:
 ```
 cd FastPUPPI/NtupleProducer/python/
-cmsRun runInputs104X.py # or runInputs93X.py depending on the version of the input files
+cmsRun runInputs104X.py # or runInputs106X.py or runInputs93X.py depending on the version of the input files
 ```

 By default the input files contain detailed HGC information, allowing to re-run clustering and to look at individual depths for the towers.